jkuruzovich/syllabus_sofmda/readme.md

 - **Acemoglu, D., Makhdoumi, A., Malekian, A., & Ozdaglar, A. (Forthcoming, June 2024).** When big data enables behavioral manipulation. *American Economic Review: Insights*.

 ## Week 9: Cybersecurity and Privacy in the Digital Age

-- Exploring the challenges and strategies related to data security, privacy, and ethical concerns.
+This week, we will explore the challenges and strategies related to data security, privacy, and ethical concerns in the digital age.
+The readings focus on topics such as user experience dark patterns, firm social performance and data breaches, peer-to-peer loan fraud detection, and the influence of attribute framing on decision-making.

+**Readings:**

+- **Jain, G., Gaeth, G. J., Nayakankuppam, D., & Levin, I. P. (2020).** Revisiting attribute framing: The impact of number roundedness on framing. *Organizational Behavior and Human Decision Processes, 161*, 109–119.

+- **Gray, C. M., Kou, Y., Battles, B., Hoggatt, J., & Toombs, A. L. (2018).** The dark (patterns) side of UX design.
+In *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems*, 1–14.

+- **D’Arcy, J., Adjerid, I., Angst, C. M., & Glavas, A. (2020).** Too good to be true: Firm social performance and the risk of data breach. *Information Systems Research, 31*(4), 1200–1223.

+- **Xu, J. J., Chen, D., Chau, M., Li, L., & Zheng, H. (2022).** Peer-to-peer loan fraud detection: Constructing features from transaction data. *MIS Quarterly, 46*(3).

 ## Week 10: Digital Transformation and Public Sector/Government
 - The adoption of digital technologies in government, smart cities, and public services.